mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ### Object names

-When defining an object class, use _CamelCase_ (starting with a capital letter, also known as PascalCase) for the class name and _camelCase_, starting with a lowercase letter, for the object property and method names.
+When defining a class, use _PascalCase_ (starting with a capital letter) for the class name and _camelCase_ (starting with a lowercase letter) for the object property and method names.

 When defining an object instance, either a literal or via a constructor, use _camelCase_, starting with lower-case character, for the instance name.
 For example: